-- Have a Product Feedback Policy in place to set customers’ expectations about how you collect and use their feedback and feature requests.
+- Have a Product Feedback Policy in place to set customers’ expectations about how you collect and use their feedback and requests.

 - Be able to give customers the right level of transparency into your product process.
-Receptive gives you full control to collect & prioritize requests on behalf of customers through customer-facing teams or you can open up a customer feedback portal.
+Receptive gives you full control to collect and prioritize requests on behalf of customers through customer-facing teams or you can open up a customer feedback portal.